YayForge/ServiceTaskManager/README.md

 ## How to Run

-Run the following commands in PowerShell (Administrator recommended):
+Run the following commands in PowerShell (Administrator Privileges Required):

 ```powershell
 Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass